Assemblies of God: Organization

 The World Fellowship unites Assemblies of God national councils from around the world together for cooperation.
 Each national council is fully self-governing and independent and involvement with the World Fellowship does not limit this independence.
 The work of the World Fellowship is carried out by the Executive Council.
 Executive Council members represent different regions of the world and serve three-year terms.
-Africa, Asia Pacific, Latin America/Caribbean, and North America each have four representatives, Europe has three, and the Middle East and Southern Asia each have one.
+Africa, Asia Pacific, Latin America/Caribbean, and North America each have four representatives, Europe has three, and the Middle East and South Asia each have one.
 They are elected by the General Assembly.
 Each World Fellowship member is entitled to send one or more delegates to the General Assembly with one vote.
 The General Assembly also elects the Chairman, Vice Chairman, and Secretary of the World Fellowship.
 At both the national and lower level, the Assemblies of God are generally structured around a form of presbyterian polity, combining the independence of the local church with oversight by district and national councils.

 The World Assemblies of God Relief Agency (WAGRA) directs its humanitarian work.